MudasirSherwani/bookstore-in-react/README.md

 **Bookstore: Use Redux in React components** I have used Redux store to display books.
 Some UI Elements add to the components and make them dispatch actions.

+**Bookstore: Connect to API** I have connect this React-Redux application to an existing API to create and remove books in a remote server.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>